WISVCH/bapc-2025/content/rules.md

 menu: main
 type: page
 ---
+Update 27 September: Update the eligibility diagram to the latest version.

 The ICPC regional contest rules can be found at the ICPC regionals website; [official ICPC regional rules](https://icpc.global/regionals/rules).